kderoulet/solitaire/readme.md

 ![](/images/bigfunction.png)

-Functions can be too big.

 For further work to be done, it would be good to figure out perhaps a better way of storing board data.
 The giant function that handles clicks is a little unweildy, and so a reworking of the data arrays would likely enable a smaller function for sorting out clicks.
+Further, although the table that is currently implemented does work, part of the reason for the long function is the over 100 td elements necessary to make the table fully functional.
+It could be useful to rework this display mechanism as well.

 It might also be cool to add more game modes.
 Some variants of solitaire allow draw 3 in exchange for more points per card in the final piles; although this would require some CSS reworking, this is a somewhat reasonable feature that could be added.
-Some individuals might prefer a 'casino mode' with money instead of points and a limited number of deck recycles.
+Some individuals also might prefer a 'casino mode' with money instead of points and a limited number of deck recycles.

 Finally, there could conceivably be a variety of backgrounds other than the traditional casino green.
 This would only take a little JS/CSS, and it would allow greater user customization.